shadowing-french

 • Flashcards

-Unlike some of these other shadowing resources, News in Slow French isn’t free.
-Access to the full audio and accompanying written resources requires a subscription.
-Subscription levels are tiered, so that you can decide which features work for you based on price point.
+Unlike some of the other shadowing resources, News in Slow French requires a subscription.
+Subscription levels are tiered, so you can decide which features work for you according to their price points.

 One Thing in a French Day